andyld97/Clock11/README.md

 ## Problems

-Since this is a WPF Application which spawns transparent and TopMost=true windows, it can happen that the clock(s) disappears in the background, especially if you are using the additional taskbars.
+Since this is a WPF Application which spawns transparent and TopMost=true windows, it can happen that the clock(s) disappear(s) in the background, especially if you are using the additional taskbars.
 I've tried to bring the windows back to the front, but it doesn't really work without interrupting the user.
 I think it is related to the fact that the taskbars are on top of all windows.

 ## Hotkeys
 `Ctrl + U` - Bring all clocks back to the front